NetComposer/nksip/doc/roadmap.md

 * [RFC4538](http://tools.ietf.org/html/rfc4538): Dialog authorization

-# UPDATE - UPDATE - UPDATE

-Most features after v0.4 will not be developed in the current NkSIP repository.

-Only bug corrections and contributions will be added here.
+# Other features

-Most of them will be developed in a new, much more ambitious project, [NetComposer.io](http://www.slideshare.net/carlosjgf/net-composer-v2).
+The future distributed and highly available features of NkSIP will be developed in a new, much more ambitious project, [NetComposer.io](http://www.slideshare.net/carlosjgf/net-composer-v2).

 Please contact carlosj.gf@gmail.com for details.